geopython/GeoHealthCheck/docs/plugins.rst

 the GHC standard Plugins with custom implementations.

 Two Plugin types exist that can be extended: the `Probe` and `Check` class.
-In v0.7.0 also plugins for Resource Authentication, `ResourceAuth`, were added.
+In v0.7.0 also plugins for Resource Authentication, `ResourceAuth`, were added and in v0.8.0 the geocoder plugin was introduced.

 Concepts
 --------